Misty Copeland: Soloist

 In 2012, Copeland began achieving solo roles in full-length standard repertory ballets rather than works that were mostly relatively modern pieces.
 A 2012 feature in Dance Magazine stated that Copeland's "classical repertoire ... has deepened in artistry with each season.
 In the peasant pas de deux from Giselle, she is buoyant and refreshingly lyrical, and her plush jumps in Swan Lake's pas de trois are a joy.
 As the Fairy of Valor in Sleeping Beauty, she tempers the harsh stabbing fingers and dagger-like pas de chats by uplifting her body with grandeur and, yes, valor."
 She starred in The Firebird, with choreography by Ratmansky at the Segerstrom Center for the Arts in Costa Mesa, California.
 It premiered on March 29, 2012.
 The performance was hailed by Laura Bleiberg in the Los Angeles Times as one of the year's best dance performances.
 That year, Copeland was recognized by The Council of Urban Professionals as their Breakthrough Leadership Award winner.
 She also danced the role of Gamzatti in La Bayadère at the Met to praise from Alastair Macaulay of The New York Times, who noted her "adult complexity and worldly allure".
 The Firebird was again performed at the Met in June 2012, with Copeland set to alternate in the lead.
 It was Copeland's first leading role at ABT.
 Backstage described it as her "most prestigious part" to date.
 After only one New York performance in the role, Copeland withdrew from the entire ABT season due to six stress fractures in her tibia.
 She was sidelined for seven months after her October surgery.

 Upon her return to the stage, she danced the Queen of the Dryads in Don Quixote in May 2013.
-Nelson George began filming a documentary leverage the chance to present her comeback.
+Nelson George began filming a documentary about her comeback.
 Copeland reprised her role as Gulnare in June 2013 in the pirate-themed Le Corsaire.
 She also played an Odalisque in the same ballet.
 Later in the year, she danced in Tharp's choreography of Bach Partita for Violin No. 2 in D minor for solo violin, and as Columbine in ABT's revival of Ratmansky's Nutcracker at the Brooklyn Academy of Music.